svilupp/PromptingTools.jl/README.md

 There will be situations not or cannot use it (eg, privacy, cost, etc.).
 In that case, you can use local models (eg, Ollama) or other APIs (eg, Anthropic).

 Note: To get started with [Ollama.ai](https://ollama.ai/), see the [Setup Guide for Ollama](#setup-guide-for-ollama) section below.

+### What if I cannot access OpenAI?

+There are many alternatives:

+- **Other APIs**: MistralAI, Anthropic, Google, Together, Fireworks, Voyager (the latter ones tend to give free credits upon joining!)
+- **Locally-hosted models**: Llama.cpp/Llama.jl, Ollama, vLLM (see the examples and the corresponding docs)

 ### Data Privacy and OpenAI